omarish/tweetable/README.md

 # Overview
-Plugin to turn any html element into a twitter link that either uses the native app, or falls back to web.
+Tweetable is a plugin to turn any html element into a twitter link that either uses the native app, or falls back to web.

-Tweetable provides an ideal experience for users who want to share headlines, quotes, and other content directly from your blog.
+Tweetable provides an ideal experience for users who want to share headlines, quotes, and other highlighted content directly from your blog.

 #Setup
-Include the following in your header (note that inWordpress or other blog templates, there’s usually a place to paste custom code):
+Include the following in your header (note that on Wordpress or other blog templates, there’s usually a place to paste custom code like this):

 ```html
  <script src="https://ajax.googleapis.com/ajax/libs/jquery/2.1.4/jquery.min.js"></script>